No matter what your fitness level, stretching is a valuable activity to add to your daily workout routine.

-If you have had a hip replacement, don't cross your legs or bend your hips past a 90-degree angle.
+If you have had a hip replacement, don't cross your legs or bend your hips past a 90° angle.

-Always warm up before stretching exercises (do them after endurance or strength exercises, for example; or, if you are doing only stretching exercises on a particular day, do a little bit of easy walking and arm-pumping first).
+Always warm up before stretching exercises.
+(You can do them after endurance or strength exercises or, if you are doing only stretching exercises on a particular day, do a little bit of easy walking and arm-pumping first).
 Stretching your muscles before they are warmed up may result in injury.

 Stretching should never cause pain, especially joint pain.
-If it does, you are stretching too far, and you need to reduce the stretch so that it doesn't hurt.
+If it does, you are stretching too far.
+You need to reduce the stretch so that it doesn't hurt.

 Mild discomfort or a mild pulling sensation is normal.

-Never "bounce" into a stretch; make slow, steady movements instead.
-Jerking into position can cause muscles to tighten, possibly resulting in injury.
+Never "bounce" into a stretch.
+Make slow, steady movements instead.
+Jerking into position can cause muscles to tighten.
+This might result in injury.

 Avoid "locking" your joints into place when you straighten them during stretches.
 Your arms and legs should be straight when you stretch them, but don't lock them in a tightly straight position.
 You should always have a very small amount of bending in your joints while stretching.

 Breathe deeply and regularly.
-Exhale as you bend into a stretch and breathe in a controlled, rhythmic manner while you're in the stretch.
+Exhale as you bend into a stretch.
+Breathe in a controlled, rhythmic manner while you're in the stretch.

 Reach your arms out in front of you and rotate your wrists 10 times in a clockwise direction, then 10 times counterclockwise.

 Clasp your hands together in front of your chest at shoulder height.
-Extend your arms forward until you feel a stretch in your upper back, shoulders, arms and hands.
-Hold for 15 seconds, relax, then repeat for 30 seconds.
+Extend your arms forward until you feel a stretch in your upper back, shoulders, arms, and hands.
+Hold for 15 seconds and relax.
+Repeat for 30 seconds.

-Lift one arm in front of you as if to grab something.
+Lift 1 arm in front of you as if to grab something.
 Then use the other arm to pull the outstretched arm gently across the chest so that the muscles are stretched.
-Hold for 15 seconds, relax, then repeat for another 15 to 30 seconds.
+Hold for 15 seconds and relax.
+Repeat for another 15 seconds to 30 seconds.
 Repeat, using your left arm.

-Sit tall in a chair, let your right arm hand down and grasp the seat.
+Sit tall in a chair.
+Let your right arm down and grasp the seat.
 Then try to tip the head toward the left side.
 Holding onto the seat keeps your shoulders level during the stretch.
-Hold for 15 seconds, relax, then repeat for another 15 to 30 seconds.
+Hold for 15 seconds and relax.
+Repeat for another 15 seconds to 30 seconds.
 Repeat, using your left arm.

-Bring your arms behind your back and interlace your fingers with your palms facing inward.
-Straighten your arms and lift them up until you feel a stretch in your arms, shoulders and chest.
-Hold for 15 seconds, relax, then repeat the stretch for another 15 to 30 seconds.
+Bring your arms behind your back and link your fingers with your palms facing inward.
+Straighten your arms and lift them up until you feel a stretch in your arms, shoulders, and chest.
+Hold for 15 seconds and relax.
+Repeat the stretch for another 15 seconds to 30 seconds.

-Sit tall in your chair and try to rotate to grab the back of the chair while keeping your feet flat on the floor.
-Hold for 15 seconds, relax, then repeat the stretch turning to the other side.
+Sit tall in your chair and try to turn to grab the back of the chair while keeping your feet flat on the floor.
+Hold for 15 seconds and relax.
+Repeat the stretch turning to the other side.

-Cross one ankle onto the opposite knee, sit tall.
+Cross 1 ankle onto the opposite knee and sit tall.
 Then, lean forward from your hips, keeping your chest upright.
-This stretches the outer hip which is the culprit in many back problems.
-Hold for 15 seconds, relax, then repeat using the other leg.
+This stretches the outer hip, which is the reason for many back problems.
+Hold for 15 seconds and relax.
+Repeat using the other leg.